 ER Doctor Job Description

-What do ER Doctors do?
-Doctors who work in emergency rooms (ERs) are called emergency medicine specialists to treat patients who have recently sustained severe injuries or diseases.
+What do E.R.
+Doctors do?
+Doctors who work in emergency rooms (ERs) are emergency medicine specialists who treat patients who have recently sustained severe injuries or diseases.
 They are in charge of identifying and treating patients who need emergency medical care and work in hospital emergency rooms, trauma centers, and urgent care facilities.

-However, some common responsibilities of an ER doctor include the following:
+However, some everyday responsibilities of an E.R. doctor include the following:

 - Assessing and prioritizing patients: Emergency room doctors immediately evaluate patients and determine their conditions’ seriousness.
 They decide which patients need emergency care and which can wait using their medical expertise and knowledge.